State

 function someAction({ store }) {

-store.push('some.path', 'someValue')
+store.set(state`some.path`, 'someValue')

 // Set or replace a value

-store.set('some.path', 'someValue')
+store.set(state`some.path`, 'someValue')

 // Toggle a boolean value